Modelling Change

 }()

 Here we lazy load the validator that we explored above.
-In this case, I have used lazy loading as a design approach to separate out the initialisation of properties - there is no meaningful performance gain here and this could easily have been init'd in viewDidLoad.
+In this case, I have used lazy loading as a design approach to separate the initialisation of properties.
+There is no meaningful performance gain here, and this could easily have been initialised in viewDidLoad.

 lazy var user: User = {